 James is an encyclopedia of knowledge about the business, and speaks with infectious enthusiasm about each object and oddity.
 Does he plan to follow in his great-great grandfather’s footsteps?
 “Most certainly.”

 Owners and artists D.L.
-Marian and Danielle Deveroux call their store a "completely unique gallery experience," and they're not kidding.
+Marian and Danielle Deveroux call their store a “completely unique gallery experience,” and they're not kidding.
 The Creeper Gallery, located on Bridge Street in New Hope, Pennsylvania, is full of unusual original art, vintage taxidermied animals, manuals from secret societies, a human skeleton, and first editions of Edgar Allan Poe's works.
-Then there's The Red Room, which contains haunted dolls, paintings, and even a leather earhorn that was owned by a Civil War veteran ("family claims they see the spirit of a soldier in the vicinity of the piece," the earhorn's tag notes).
+Then there's The Red Room, which contains haunted dolls, paintings, and even books.
 Marian and Deveroux find items for the shop all over the world: “There’s no Walmart for it!”
 Deveroux told CBS.
 “So we’re hunting and pecking.
 We’re going far and wide.”